bookofproofs/bookofproofs.github.io/_sources/history/19th-century/schlapp.md

 title: Schlapp, Robert
 born: 1899
 died: 1991
-keywords: Robert Schlapp, Edinburgh, Cambridge, Mathematics, Physics, Fuzzy Logic, Research
+keywords: robert schlapp,schlapp
-description: Robert Schlappwas a pioneering math & physics professor at Edinburgh & Cambridge; developed formulas, theorem, equations & optimization principles.
+description: Robert Schlapp studied at Edinburgh and Cambridge universities.
+He spent his whole career at Edinburgh University teaching mathematics and Physics.
+He was also interested in the History of Mathematics.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---